 Pelvic tumors can be hard to treat with surgery, and in many cases radiation therapy may be the preferred treatment.
 But if the tumor responds well to initial chemotherapy, surgery (sometimes followed by radiation therapy) may be an option.
-Pelvic bones can often be reconstructed after surgery, but in some cases pelvic bones and the leg they are attached to might need to be removed.
+Pelvic bones can sometimes be reconstructed after surgery, but in some cases pelvic bones and the leg they are attached to might need to be removed.

 Possible side effects of surgery

-Rehabilitation after surgery: This might be the hardest part of treatment, and this discussion cannot describe this completely.
-Patients and parents must meet with a rehabilitation specialist to understand all of their options.
+Rehabilitation after surgery: This might be the hardest part of treatment, and can’t be described here completely.
+Patients and parents should meet with a rehabilitation specialist to understand all of their options.

-When only the tumor and part of the bone is removed in a limb-sparing operation, the situation can be even more complicated, especially in growing children.
+Even when only the tumor and part of the bone is removed in a limb-sparing operation, the situation can still be complicated, especially in growing children.
 Children who have had limb-sparing surgery may need more surgery in the coming years to replace the internal prosthesis with one more suited to their growing body size, and some may eventually need an amputation.

-Both amputation and limb-sparing surgery can have pros and cons.
+Both limb-sparing surgery and amputation can have pros and cons.
 For example, limb-sparing surgery, although often more acceptable than amputation, tends to lead to more complications because of its complexity.
 Growing children who have limb-sparing surgery are also more likely to need further surgery down the road.

-When researchers have looked at the final results of the different surgeries in terms of quality of life, there has been little difference between them.
+When researchers have looked at the results of the different surgeries in terms of quality of life, there has been little difference between them.
 Perhaps the biggest problem has been for teens, who may worry about the social effects of their operation.
-Emotional issues can be very important, and support and encouragement (see “Social, emotional, and other issues in treating Ewing tumors”).
+Emotional issues can be very important, and all patients will need support and encouragement (see “Social, emotional, and other issues in treating Ewing tumors”).

 For more on surgery as a treatment for cancer, see A Guide to Cancer Surgery.